ENHANCE-PET/FALCON/README.md

 #help:
 falcon --help
 ```
-## Acknowledgement
+## 🙏🏽 Acknowledgements
+This research is supported through an IBM University Cloud Award (https://www.research.ibm.com/university/).
 The storyboard for FALCON was made by Vivian Tseng from the University of Applied Arts Vienna.
 You can follow her work at https://www.instagram.com/tsengiiii/